 This was an eye-opener for me.

 I had already released the local joints for rotator cuff muscles.
 I talk about that discovery in The Godfather of Organized Pain.
 This time, I released the trigger points from the cranium instead of locally.
-Interestingly, I had found a pattern that was not taught in Hancock’s CranioSomatic courses.
+Interestingly, I found a pattern that was not taught in Hancock’s CranioSomatic courses.
 A few years after treating Professor Slate, I spoke with Dallas and Flo, and they confirmed that they had also found the same release.
 We talked about some others that we both found.
-I hadn’t spoken to them in over 10 years.
+I hadn’t spoken to them in over ten years.

 The release has lasted for over 20 years.
 I was chatting with Professor Slate about this post when I worked on his elbow last week.
 He’s in his 70s now and still very active.
 He’s still a great man.
 He still thinks I should try Natural Golf.